sweko/uacs-internet-programming-2023/Lecture-04/materials/exercises.md

 - Declare a variable of type `number` named `age` and assign it the value 25.
 - Declare a string variable named `name` with a type annotation, and set it to your name.
 - Create a function named `addNumbers` that takes two parameters, `first` and `second`, both of type `number`, and returns their sum.
-Call this function and store the result in a variable.
-Thenlog the result to the console.
+- Call this function and store the result in a variable, then log the result to the console.

 ## Exercise 3: Interfaces and Classes